Indiana Code-Title 27-Article 1-Chapter 37.5-Health Care Service Prior Authorization

 Section 27-1-37.5-1.5.
 “Adverse Determination”

 Sec.
 1.5.
-As used in this chapter, “adverse determination” means a denial of a request for benefits on the grounds that the health service or item:
+As used in this chapter, “adverse determination” means a decision by a utilization review entity to deny, reduce, or terminate benefit coverage of a health care service furnished or proposed to be furnished to a covered individual on the grounds that the health care service:

 (1) is not medically necessary, appropriate, effective, or efficient;